dev9com/mvnwatcher/README.md

 As described in Configuration, below, the default configuration assumes you are running a Spring Boot project.
 If you are just trying this out for the first time, the easiest thing to do is go to the [Spring Boot project wizard site](http://start.spring.io/), leave the project defaults, except check "WS" (for web services).
-Download the demo project, and do a `mvn clean install` to verify things.
-Then, do a `mvn watcher:watch` to start the watcher service.
+Download the demo project, and do a `mvn clean install watcher:watch`.
 You should see an icon appear in your system tray indicating the current status of the build.

 Configuration
 =============